Top 10 Nutritional Essentials for Your Home

 An excellent source of iodine, vitamin C, manganese and vitamin B2, sea vegetables and seaweed are great sources of protein, potassium, iron, zinc, vitamin B6, niacin and phosphorus.

-They have been found to help lower cholesterol levels and knock out chronic inflammation in the body.
+They have been found to help lower cholesterol levels and battle chronic inflammation in the body.
 Rich in trace minerals, phytonutrients, antioxidants and more, you can mix them into soups or sprinkle them on top of salads.

 3. Extra-virgin cold-pressed, organic oils